Best Management Practices (BMP) Cost Sharing Program

 Financial Assistance for Repair of Failing Septic Systems

-Up to 75% of the cost of repairing or replacing a failing onsite septic system may be paid for through our OSS Cost-Share Program.
+Up to 75% of the cost of repairing or replacing a failing onsite septic system may be covered through our Onsite Septic System Repair Financial Assistance Program.
 Failing onsite septic systems impacting surface waters in the Clallam County Marine Recovery Area are highest priority for assistance.
 All referrals for assistance must be made to the conservation district by Clallam County Environmental Health - 360-417-2506.

 Other Financial Assistance Programs